elhamrastkhadiv/orgtransformation/standards/README.md

  This RFC introduces the concept of the `Standard README.md`

 ## Solution
-All of OpenTable Repository should follow basic requirement for a READMe.md file. we can add a build step to fail??
+All of OpenTable Repository should have a README.md file and follow basic requirement for a READMe.md file. we can add a linter validation to fail build ??

-### Suggested Sections
+##Suggested Sections
 basic READMe.md file need to have following sections:

 * Requirements